fenago/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 ### Case Study 4: Trend and Seasonality

-Themonthly car salesdataset summarizes the monthly car sales in Quebec, Canada between
+The monthly car salesdataset summarizes the monthly car sales in Quebec, Canada between

 1960 and 1968.
 You can download the dataset directly from here: